Rutgers-RPL/pfa-training/README.md

 ![Error Displaying Image!](./gfx/Conda_Install_Verification.png "Installation Verification")

-4. Here are some useful conda commands.
+4. Here are some useful Conda commands.
     ```Shell
-    conda create --name Name_Of_Environment Python = 3.10 # Create a new conda environment with Python 3.10 (Python version does not need to be specified)
+    conda create --name Name_Of_Environment Python = 3.xx # Create a new Conda environment with Python 3.xx (Python subversion does not need to be specified)
     conda env list # List all the environments on your system
     conda list # List all packages and versions installed in the active environment
     conda install PACKAGENAME # Install a package in the current environment